-Have you bought a new Mac and want to transfer emails, contacts, bookmarks, documents, pictures, iTunes content, and other files from your Windows PC to Mac?
-Want to migrate data from Windows 10 PC to Mac quickly?
-In this guide, we will see how to migrate data from a Windows 10 PC to a Mac computer.
+Have you bought a new Mac and want to transfer emails, contacts, bookmarks, documents, pictures, iTunes content, and other files from your Windows 10/11 PC to the new Mac?
+Want to migrate data from Windows 10/11 PC to Mac quickly without using paid third-party software?
+In this guide, we will see how to migrate data from a Windows 10/11 PC to a Mac computer.

 Windows Migration Assistant

 Windows Migration Assistant is a free program from Apple to help its Mac users easily migrate data from PC to Mac.
-The program assists you to transfer pictures, documents, browser bookmarks, contacts, iTunes content, and some settings (like browser homepage, desktop background) from your Windows 10 PC to Mac.
+The program assists you in transferring pictures, documents, browser bookmarks, contacts, iTunes content, and some settings (like browser homepage and desktop background) from your Windows 10/11 PC to Mac.

 To be able to transfer data from PC to Mac using Windows Migration Assistant, both your PC and Mac should be connected to the same Wi-Fi or should be physically connected with an Ethernet cable.

-Migrate data from Windows 10 PC to Mac
+Transfer all data from Windows 10/11 PC to Mac

 Step 3: On your PC, close all running applications (except the Migration Assistant) and launch the Windows Migration Assistant.